May 13 - August 13, 2017

-Above: Spanish Royalty, 1986, Polaroid montage, Courtesy of the Artist
+Above: Spanish Royalty, 1986, Polaroid photomontage, Courtesy of the Artist

 Generous support for John O'Reilly: A Studio Odyssey has been provided in part by the following: Stephen J. Javaras and Robert A. Collins; Marlene and David Persky; Louis Wiley, Jr.; the Douglas Cox and Edward Osowski Fund for Photography; James E. Hogan III; and through a media partnership with Worcester Magazine.